Twice Removed

 Twice Removed is the second album by Canadian rock band Sloan, released on Geffen Records in 1994.
 The album took seven weeks and cost $120,000 to record.
 More melodic than their previous album, Smeared, Geffen gave the record little promotion because it defied the label's commercially dominant grunge rock style of the time.
 The band and Geffen parted ways after Twice Removeds release.
 After the band's trouble with the label, they took time off from touring and writing and were broken up for a brief period.

 Commercial performance

 Twice Removed peaked at No. 25 on the RPM Canadian Albums Chart.
 By February 1997, the album had sold 58,000 units in Canada.
 The album was certified Gold in Canada on October 20, 1998.
+In the United States, the album has sold 14,000 units to date according to Nielsen Soundscan.

 Legacy

 In 1996, the music magazine Chart conducted a reader poll to determine the best Canadian albums of all time.
 Twice Removed topped that poll.
-When the magazine conducted a follow up poll in 2000, Twice Removed lost the top spot to Joni Mitchell's Blue, but still placed third.
+When the magazine conducted a follow-up poll in 2000, Twice Removed lost the top spot to Joni Mitchell's Blue, but still placed third.
 In the third poll, in 2005, Twice Removed reclaimed the top spot.